epccs/Gravimetric/Hardware/README.md

             Add note on schem near *manager* ISP port "remove alternat power befor programing with ISP" Add test points on I2C0 nodes.
             Staggered holes shifted 8mil (~0.2 mm) off-center for bootload and ISP header (see AVR128DA48-Curiosity-Nano).
+            This version may not be built, but the layout will be done.

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,